 2. Crushed or disconnected sewer pipe

-Unlike tree root issues a line can be damaged in one particular area for a number of reasons.
-In this case repairs can be made in that particular area, these are referred to as “spot repairs”.
+Unlike tree root issues, a sewer line can be damaged in one particular area for a number of reasons.
+In this particular case repairs can be made in that particular area.
+These type of repairs are referred to as “spot repairs”.
 In some cases improper backfill can result in settlement and breaking of the pipe.
 Or the pipe being crushed by rocks placed on top of it.
+In other cases, inferior materials may have been used, as pictured above.

 In other cases a leaking sewer joint can cause the soil under the pipe to wash away.
 After time the pipe joints can separate due to the settlement of sub soil under the pipe, and the weight of the ground on top of the pipe.

-The main issue with attempting a sewer repair is determining the exact location of the defective pipe and it’s location .
+The main and most important issue with attempting a sewer repair is determining the exact location of the defective pipe and it’s location.
 If the point of the defect is just outside the foundation wall then the location of the pipe is not an issue.
-If the break is at the point of connection to the public sewer than city sewer records would have to be obtained – house sewer lines do not necessarily go in a straight run.
+If the break is at the point of connection to the public sewer than city sewer records would have to be obtained.
+Always remember that house sewer lines do not necessarily go in a straight run.

 Excavating in the roadway in the wrong location can be an extreme waste of money and result in heated contractor and client disagreements.
-Obtaining public records and carefully marking out and verifying correct locations ahead of time is vitally important to not waste both time and money .
+Obtaining public records and carefully marking out and verifying correct locations ahead of time is vitally important to not waste both time and money.
+In many cases modern sewer equipment, such as HD sewer cameras, can pinpoint the location of sewer problems. .

 In areas where sewer lining is legal, which does NOT include NYC , broken or crushed pipe would not be a candidate for lining.
 Property owners should always be aware of unscrupulous contractors touting repair methods that are both not approved nor based on sound plumbing practices.